ahilles107/linux/README.md

 tests subtitles and repairs it (e.g. if there is {0}{10} and next {8}{20})

+### tvp-dl.py

+downloads movies from tvp.pl, so there is no need to play with silverlight!

 ### unload-modules.sh

 simple power management script, unloads unnecessary kernel modules (works with atheros & r8169)